nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 #### 19.1.5 API key caching

-API keys are cached in memory.
-In typical security server configurations this does not create problems.
+API keys are cached in memory, which is typically not a problem in standard security server configurations.
-However, if you have configured a setup where multiple security servers share the same `serverconf` database, and use multiple nodes to access REST API and execute API key management operations, the caches of different nodes can become out of sync.
+However, if you have multiple security servers configured to share the same `serverconf` database and use multiple nodes to access the REST API and execute API key management operations, the caches of different nodes can become out of sync.

-For example, you may revoke an API key from node 1 but node 2 is not aware of this, and still grants access to REST API endpoints with this API key.
+For instance, revoking an API key from `node 1` may not be recognized by `node 2`, which can still grant access to REST API endpoints with the revoked API key.
+To address this issue, there are a few potential solutions:

+- **Option A:** Consider decreasing [time-to-live](ug-syspar_x-road_v6_system_parameters.md#39-management-rest-api-parameters-proxy-ui-api) value for API key cache from the default of **60 seconds** to a more lenient value.
+Doing so will reduce the risk of stale values being returned, thus improving security.
-If you operate such a configuration, you need to target all REST API operations to the same security server node, or otherwise ensure that caching will not create problems (for example, always restart REST API modules when API key operations are executed).
+- **Option B:** Direct all REST API operations to the same security server node.
+- **Option C:** Always restart REST API modules when API key operations are executed.
+- **Option D:** Disable Api key cache.
+(See [proxy-ui-api parameters](ug-syspar_x-road_v6_system_parameters.md#39-management-rest-api-parameters-proxy-ui-api) for more details).
+This option will degrade API throughput and should only be used when other options do not work.

 ### 19.2 Executing REST calls